DeniseAlicia/Code1/Documentation.md

 Visual Studio Code was also fairly simple.
 I simply had to download the correct package for my hardware (linux, x64) and then install them via a single line in the linux terminal.

 But node.js and typescript proved more difficult then that.
+But after some googeling I found all the solutions I needed to install an up-to-date version of node on my chromebook, which then allowed me to install the typescript Compiler with a line in the terminal (aka the linux way)

 The next task was to familiarize ourselfs with GitHub.
 That included setting up an account and a personal *Code1*-repository, as well as team repositories with links to every members personal repos.